-Peanut varieties can have a major impact on fungal disease.
-The variety 'Georgia Green' is currently planted on much of the peanut acreage in the Southeast.
-However, newer varieties from breeding programs at the University of Georgia and the University of Florida not only have improved resistance to spotted wilt, but to fungal diseases as well.
-For example, the variety 'Georgia-07W' has resistance to white mold that is better than that found in Georgia Green.
-Variety 'Georgia-Greener' has a level of resistance to Cylindrocladium black rot (CBR) that is superior to that of Georgia Green.
+Peanut varieties can have a major impact on fungal diseases as well as tomato spotted wilt.
+The variety 'Georgia-06G' is currently planted on much of the peanut acreage in the Southeast and it has a significant level of resistance to tomato spotted wilt.
+However, newer varieties may have improved resistance.
+For example, the variety 'Georgia-12Y' has resistance to tomato spotted wilt and to white mold that is better than that found in Georgia-06G.
+Variety TUFRunnerTM '727' has a levels of resistance to white mold and leaf spot better than that found in Georgia-06G; however it is less resistant to tomato spotted wilt.
 Just as none of the current varieties is immune to spotted wilt, none are completely immune to fungal diseases either.
-However, improved resistance will likely lead to reduction in disease severity.
-It is important to remember that improved resistance to other diseases.
+However, improved cultivar resistance will likely lead to a reduction in disease severity.
+It is important to remember that improved resistance to one disease does not mean that the variety also possesses superior resistance to other diseases.